Stationary entrance Markov chains, inducing, and level-crossings of random walks: Futher results on level-crossings for one-dimensional random walks

 where $\Phi$ denotes the distribution function of a standard normal random variable. \end{theorem}

-We will need the next auxiliary result, the law of large numbers for the chain $\mathcal O$.
-It does not follow directly from ergodicity of $\mathcal O$ (given by the Corollary to Theorem~\ref{thm: uniqueness}) since Birkhoff's ergodic theorem implies convergence of the time averages only for $\pi$-a.e.\ $x$.
+We will need the following auxiliary result, the law of large numbers for the chain $\mathcal O$.
+It does not follow directly from ergodicity of $\mathcal O$ (stated in Corollary~\ref{cor: overshoots}) since Birkhoff's ergodic theorem implies convergence of the time averages only for $\pi$-a.e.\ $x$.